mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/overview.md

 # Annotator Design Overview #

-The annotator uses content scripts to get user input and to examine the DOM of pages loaded by the user.
+The annotator uses content scripts to build user interfaces, get user input, and examine the DOM of pages loaded by the user.

 Meanwhile the `main` module contains the application logic and mediates interactions between the different SDK objects.

 We could represent the overall design as follows: